-Pro-tip: BVTLive!
-Bands will often act as wedding DJs during their set breaks, playing any last minute favorites you or your guests have requested!
+#WeddingProTip: BVTLive!
+Bands will act as wedding DJs during their set breaks, playing any favorites you or your guests have requested!

 Your guests can also probably make some requests.
-While no DJ wants to do requests all night long, the occasional request for a song should be accommodated.
-Whereas, a band is going to stick to the setlist you discussed with them, providing a little less flexibility.
+While wedding DJ’s don’t want to do requests all night long, the occasional request for a song should be accommodated.
+Whereas, a band is going to stick to the set list you discussed with them, providing a little less flexibility.

 5. Options for Wedding Themed Music

 Are you having a non-traditional wedding?
-Maybe you love Halloween and want to have a Halloween themed wedding, or you are getting married at a unique location.
-DJs can tailor their music selections to a non-traditional wedding in a way that wedding bands cannot.
+Maybe you love Halloween and want to have a Halloween themed wedding, or you are getting married at a unique location and want the playlist to reflect that.
+DJs can tailor their music selections to a non-traditional wedding!
 With the technology DJs have access to they can tap into a world of music that most bands just do not have access to.
 Bands must learn and practice how to play songs, so each song takes time to master and a full night of themes music may be a difficult task.
 Whereas DJs can access just about any type of music you want to play.